 Ratanakiri has an average temperature of between 22°C to 34°C all year round.
 The rainy season is from June to October, it may rain heavily every day with thunderstorms and with temperatures of up to 34°C.

-Things To Do in Ratanakiri
+Things To Do In Ratanakiri Cambodia

-Ratanakiri maybe a remote province in northeast Cambodia and is home to an incredible range of wildlife, remote lush jungle, and elephant trekking as well as amazing waterfalls.
+Ratanakiri may be a remote province in northeast Cambodia and is home to an incredible range of wildlife, remote lush jungle, and elephant trekking as well as amazing waterfalls.

 Here is our list of things to do in Ratanakiri Cambodia.

-Visit Beung yeak Laom Lake
+Visit Beung Yeak Laom Lake

 Yeak Laom is a 4,000-year-old volcanic crater lake surrounded by lush rainforest.
-Today it is a beautiful crater lake with beautiful blue water and it is fairly clean and been remote it is unpolluted by development.
+Today it is a beautiful crater lake with beautiful blue water and it is fairly clean and remote it is unpolluted by development.

 The lake is around 50 meters deep, if you do go for a swim you do need to be careful.
 Swimming out too far can be dangerous and especially with kids.
 Plus there are no lifeguards so you don’t want to get into difficulty.